 Ohio does not have any specific law regulating requirements for final paychecks when an employee quits or is fired.
 As such, employers should adhere to the general wage payment timing laws of the state when dealing with final pay.

 This includes payment of any unused benefits on termination, which is not required.
-However, an employer who has agreed, either in a written or oral policy or by practice, to pay employees for accrued but unused time off should include such payment in the final paycheck.
+However, an employer that has agreed, either in a written or oral policy or by practice, to pay employees for accrued but unused time off should include such payment in the final paycheck.

 In addition to federal overtime requirements, Ohio employers must also comply with requirements under the Minimum Fair Wage Standards (MFWS), enforced by the Ohio Department of Commerce Bureau of Wage & Hour (ODOC).